pa-digital/dft-dtro-beta/Src/DfT.DTRO.IntegrationTests/README.md

-To execute the integration tests against localhost, run one of the following commands from the project root:
+To execute the integration tests against localhost, first ensure the database is up, and the app is running; then run one of the following commands from the project root:

 ```
 # Linux / Mac: